Tax Briefs & TICs

 The Tax Court cited Haft and Furner in finding that an approved leave of absence is not essential to be considered as carrying on a trade or business while attending school; nor is it essential to return to the same position after completing school.
 The court said even an unemployed taxpayer may be considered to be carrying on a trade or business if he or she was previously involved with and intended to return to it.
 To take advantage of this “hiatus principle,” however, a taxpayer must show that during the hiatus he or she had intended to resume the same trade or business.

-The key factor in qualifying for the education deduction is intent to return to the same trade or business or employment.
+The key factor in qualifying for the education deduction is intended to return to the same trade or business or employment.
 This does not mean the taxpayer must return to the same employer or to an identical job.
-The person must intend to return to the same or similar employment with the same or similar responsibilities that requires similar skills and training.
+The person must intend to return to the same or similar employment with the same or similar responsibilities that require similar skills and training.
 But CPAs should beware that education that qualifies the person for a new trade, business or employment is not deductible, regardless of intent.
 To establish intent to continue in the same trade or business, clients should document efforts to obtain employment.
 The ultimate evidence of intent would be actual reemployment.

 Regarding the meaning of “temporarily,” in revenue ruling 68-591, 1968-2 CB 73, the IRS said it would follow Furner in situations where an individual temporarily ceased to engage actively in employment to undertake education or training to maintain or improve required skills.
 While the IRS defines temporarily as a period of a year or less, the Tax Court has said there is no magic in a one-year limit on “temporary” and a facts-and-circumstances test is appropriate to determine whether a hiatus is temporary rather than indefinite.